There is one basic rule for dialogue punctuation.

 However, it is easy to get it right as long as you get into the habit of remembering a few simple rules.

-It doesn’t matter if you choose to use single quotation marks or double quotation marks.
+It doesn’t matter if you choose to use single or double quotation marks.
 The same rules apply when you are writing dialogue.

 They are relatively straightforward and regular when a dialogue tag follows the utterance.

-It’s only when a dialogue tag proceeds a statement that there is a slight change in punctuation.
+It’s only when a dialogue tag comes before a statement that there is a slight change in punctuation.

 The following punctuation rules are generally accepted.